Hawklaw Y Station

 Hawklaw Y Station was a Government listening station located north of Cupar in Fife which operated between 1942 and 1988.

 History

 The building was built with windows in the Art Deco style and completed by 1942.
 During the Second World War it operated as a Y-station collecting information for analysts at Bletchley Park.
 Unlike other Y stations Hawklaw did not close after the War but continued as a Cold War monitoring station under the aegis of Government Communications Headquarters until it closed in 1988.

+Today

+In 2024, Hawklaw's buildings were being converted into a family home.